anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

 #### `replaceDep()`

 A method `replaceDep(oldDep, newDep, options)` that replaces dependencies in the resolved dependencies arrays and the body AST (i.e `require('../some/dep')` of this module.
-Its taking two arguments:
+Its taking 3 arguments:

 * `matchDep`: the dependency/ies to match and replace.
 It might be either :